sulli365/crypto_crawling/memory-bank/activeContext.md

    - Created modular organization with api, crawling, utils, ui, and scripts subpackages
    - Added setup.py and pyproject.toml for package installation
    - Updated imports to reflect the new structure
+   - Moved configuration files to the config/ directory
+   - Moved documentation to the docs/ directory
+   - Created a main entry point script at the project root
+   - Updated README with comprehensive installation and usage instructions

 ### In Progress